-ING Groep N.V. today published the proxy materials for its Annual General Meeting (AGM), to be held on Monday 26 April 2021.
-The proxy materials, including the agenda for the AGM, are available on the ING website (www.ing.com/agm).
+ING Groep N.V. today published the proxy materials for our Annual General Meeting (AGM), to be held on Monday, 25 April 2022 at 2 p.m.
+CEST in Amsterdam.
+The proxy materials, including the agenda for the AGM, are available on our website (ing.com/agm).

-Full details of all voting items, including the aforementioned proposals, are included in the proxy materials published today.
-The proxy materials also include the 2020 Annual Report of ING, including the Financial Statements (Annual Accounts) and the reports of the Executive Board and the Supervisory Board, as published on 11 March 2021, as well as other information and documents as required by law.
-Information for holders of American depositary shares is available at www.ing.com/ads.
-Shareholders are advised to check the information on the website regularly for any updates.
+Full details of all voting items, including the aforementioned proposal, are included in the proxy materials published today.
+The materials also include the 2021 Annual Report of ING as published on 10 March 2022, including the Financial Statements (Annual Accounts) and the reports of the Executive Board and the Supervisory Board.
+Information for holders of American depositary shares is available at ing.com/ads.

 Note for editors